intermine/im-tables-3/devapproach.md

       (sandbox) ;<---- you'll need to include this interceptor in all event handlers.
       (fn [db [_ loc]]
         (assoc-in db [:cache :overlay?] true)))
 - The first argument of event handlers and subscriptions needs to be `loc`.
-This is simply passing around the sandbox location keyword we mentioned earlier on, and should be available as a variable in all existing functions.
-Don't ignore it - mkae sure to pass it on to all new functions and handlers / subs that you write.
-If you forget this rule and pass other things as the first argument, Strange Things will happen, and im-tables-3 won't work properly in RedGenes.
+This is simply passing around the sandbox location keyword we mentioned earlier on, and should be available as a variable in all existing functions. **Don't ignore it** - make sure to pass it on to all new functions and handlers / subs that you write.
+If you forget this rule and pass other things as the first argument, **Strange Things will happen**, and im-tables-3 won't work properly in RedGenes.

-Example event dispatch and function:
+**Example event dispatch and function:**

     (dispatch [:prep-modal loc ;<--- loc is the first arg after the name